Packing Up Your Garage: A Full Guide To Getting Done

 6. Clean the floors

-• After such a long time, your garage floors and dusty corners are not the healthiest spot.
+• After such a long time, your garage floors and dusty corners are not the healthiest spots.
 Hose them down together with some floor cleaner to feel refreshed after the task.

 • Depending on your move, if you have the chance to get into the new home’s garage and give it a nice wash down, you will be happier in the long run.